nickhuynhq/NEX1/README.md

 - Fix bug where Video is not centered in mobile view
 - Styling and formatting adjustments
 - Add Dark Mode
+- Videos will now autoplay only in view
+- Video thumnails now load on iOS and Andriod mobile devices

 ## Current Features
 - Video Playback